TritonDataCenter/rfd/rfd/0158/README.md

 (vnet).
 If that changes, the addition of VLAN will be needed in the above mappings, alongside vnet.

-The above configuration is read from a file by `vxlnatd(1M)`, and SMF-managed service that opens the `vxlnat(7D)` device, and feeds it configuration from a file.  `vxlnatd(1M)` will also perform configuration updates and query for configuration and/or statistics.
+The above configuration is read from a file by `vxlnatd(1M)`, an SMF-managed service that opens the `vxlnat(7D)` device, and feeds it configuration from a file.  `vxlnatd(1M)` will also perform configuration updates, query for configuration and/or statistics, and query SVP on behalf of 1-1 mappings for inbound traffic.
 The current prototype of `vxlnat(7D)` is such that while it can be run in a non-global zone, only one `vxlnat(7D)` can run on a machine at a time.

 On the public-network side, `vxlnat(7D)` uses existing TCP/IP stack constructs to aid in processing NAT flows or rules.
 For 1-1 mapped external IPs, the